a20351766/udo.1.4.0/docs/wrappers/cryptogen_preamble.md

 # cryptogen

-`cryptogen` is an utility for generating Hyperledger Fabric key material.
+`cryptogen` is an utility for generating Hyperledger UDO key material.
 It is provided as a means of preconfiguring a network for testing purposes.
 It would normally not be used in the operation of a production network.